tiagojsag/playbook/guidelines/hiring.md

 We should have a rough script of the questions we want to ask and what we want to assess with them, focusing on competencies and skills.
 We should also document responses and impressions in a way other people who weren’t there can understand them

-Before the interview we should have shared with the candidate our ideas around their level (junior, mid senior and a doc with the competencies and skils (additional to those listed in the job description)
+Before the interview we should have shared with the candidate our ideas around their level (junior, mid, senior...) and a doc with the competencies and skils (additional to those listed in the job description)

-TBD Ideally at least a part of the interview should be counducted in English
+[TBD] Ideally at least a part of the interview should be counducted in English

 A rough outline of the interview could go like this: